Glendenning - Dean Park

 Glendenning - Dean Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 14 projects likely impacting the area.
 Notable ones include Australian Development Group's 860-Apartment Project, Marsden Park Strategic Town Centre, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
-The following list details those most relevant.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.